bhargavyagnik/tfjs-models/universal-sentence-encoder/README.md

   //   responses: Response[];
   // }
   // queries is an array of question strings
-  // responses is an array of following structure:
+  // If you want to add context to the answers, you need to pass an array of contexts corresponding to responses.
-  // {
+  // E.g
+  //{
-  //   response: string;
+  //    queries:string[],
-  //   context?: string;
+  //    responses:string[],
-  // }
+  //    contexts:string[]
+  //}
   // context is optional, it provides the context string of the answer.

   const input = {